dancer1325/mdn-website/files/en-us/web/html/element/input/index.md

   </tbody>
 </table>

-If a form control doesn't have the `required` attribute, no value, or an empty string, is not invalid.
-Even if the above attributes are present, with the exception of `required`, an empty string will not lead to an error.
+* if a form control
+  * 👀does NOT have the `required` attribute & NO value or an empty string -> valid 👀
+  * 👀have present ALL ABOVE attributes EXCEPT of `required` & empty string -> valid 👀

+* TODO:
 We can set limits on what values we accept, and supporting browsers will natively validate these form values and alert the user if there is a mistake when the form is submitted.

 In addition to the errors described in the table above, the `validityState` interface contains the `badInput`, `valid`, and `customError` boolean readonly properties.
 The validity object includes:

 - {{domxref('validityState.valueMissing')}}
 - {{domxref('validityState.typeMismatch')}}